oroinc/documentation/user_guide/user_management_users.rst

     In the community enterprise there can only be one organization, so organizations are not shown in the structure.

+.. _user-management-users-email-sync:

 Email synchronization settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 With the "Email synchronization settings" you can enable the uploading of sales-related emails from the defined mailbox to your OroCRM account.
-Once you've defined the mailbox details, any letter in the mailbox sent to or received from an email address that has been assigned to any contact in the user's OroCRM instance will be loaded to the OroCRM account.
+Once you've defined the mailbox details, OroCRm will collect any letter on the server such that one of its from/to fields is an email address assigned to any contact and the other one is an email address assigned to any user in the OroCRM instance.

 You can then :ref:`see this emails <user-guide-activities-emails-view>` in the activities of the contact, activities of the user and in My Emails.